 abas ERP provides a fully integrated ERP solution ideally suited to mid-size manufacturing and distribution companies that increases productivity, reduces costs and grows opportunities.
 Key modules of the software include: Sales Management CRMAdvanced Planning and Scheduling / APSPurchasingProduction Planning and Control (PPC)Materials ManagementService ProcessingFinancials and AccountingBusiness Intelligence and AnalyticsDocument Management Mobile ProcessesEDI and High-Performance LogisticsProcess Control and Workflow ManagementMulti-Company AccountingMulti-SiteProject ManagementIn addition to a robust standard feature set, abas ERP makes it simple across the board to adapt your system to your own business processes.
 And the best part?
 With abas, when you customize your system, you can still upgrade hassle free. abas ERP’s multi-tiered architecture, which separates your customizations from the business and database layers of the system, allows for smooth upgrades from older versions of the software.
 The independent components eliminate the need for rewriting previously developed custom programs, screens, and reports.

-How to Find the Best-Fit Enterprise Resource Planning Software
+How to Find the Best-Fit ERP Software

 By Louis Columbus, Director, Global Cloud Platform Management & Cloud Services; Adjunct Professor, Webster University; Forbes Contributor